MicrosoftDocs/visualstudio-docs/docs/debugger/attach-to-running-processes-with-the-visual-studio-debugger.md

     ***To set the target to a remote container running a process via a [Docker daemon](https://docs.docker.com/engine/reference/commandline/dockerd/)***
     1. Specify the daemon address (i.e. via TCP, IP, etc.) under Docker host (Optional) and click the refresh link.

-    1. Select a running container to attach to after connecting to the daemon successfully and hit OK.
+    1. Select a running container to attach to after connecting to the daemon successfully and choose OK.

 4. Choose the corresponding container process from the list of **Available processes** and select **Attach** to start debugging your C# container process.